NOTE: This article was written and posted on July 21, 2019, and was completely updated and expanded on December 29, 2025.

 The History of A1 and A2 Beta-Casein

 Casein makes up approximately 80% of the protein in milk, and beta-casein accounts for about 30% of that total.
 Originally, all domesticated cows produced milk containing only the A2 variant of beta-casein.
 This is the same variant found in human breast milk, as well as milk from goats, sheep, and buffalo.
 Approximately 8,000 years ago, a genetic mutation occurred in Holsteins, leading to the production of the A1 protein.
-Today, Holsteins are the primary dairy breed in North America and Northern Europe, meaning most commercially available milk contains a mix of both A1 and A2 proteins.
+Today, Holsteins are the primary dairy breed in North America and Northern Europe, meaning most commercially available milk contains a mixture of both A1 and A2 proteins.

 Why A1 Milk Causes Inflammation